qiboteam/qibo/README.md

 ![Tests](https://github.com/Quantum-TII/qibo/workflows/Tests/badge.svg)
 [![codecov](https://codecov.io/gh/Quantum-TII/qibo/branch/master/graph/badge.svg?token=1EKZKVEVX0)](https://codecov.io/gh/Quantum-TII/qibo)

-QIBO is a Python library for classical simulation of quantum algorithms.
+Qibo is a Python library for classical simulation of quantum algorithms.

-Some of the key features of QIBO are:
+Some of the key features of Qibo are:
 - A standard interface for the implementation and extension of quantum algorithms.
 - Modular implementation on GPU and CPU with multi-threading support.
 - Availability of multi-GPU distributed approach for circuit simulation.